-I try to buy all my foods in season.
+Buying in-season fruits and vegetables can save you so much money.
 Strawberries are often $.99 during the summer, but buy them in December and you could pay $3 or more.
-When I buy the in season fruits I can usually pay under $.99 a pound for the fruits.

 Does your store have a discount area at the store?
 You can often find discount fruit and vegetables, dry goods, meat and seafood, dairy, and a frozen section.
 I always take a few minutes to check each of them out.